bao-project/bao-docs/source/platform/platform.rst

 guaranteeing strong temporal and spatial isolation among the existing system
 components:

-#.
-Platform Hardware Isolation Primitives: Hardware building blocks available
+#. **Platform Hardware Isolation Primitives**: Hardware building blocks
-   on the CPU and on the overall platform that can be leveraged to guarantee isolation of memory accesses (spatial isolation) of diferent software components.
+   available on the CPU and on the overall platform that can be leveraged to guarantee isolation of memory accesses (spatial isolation) of diferent software components.
 For example, Memory Managment Unit (MMU), Memory Protection Unit (MPU), security-oriented technhologies (e.g., TrustZone) and hardware controllers.

-#.
-Platform Quality of Service (QoS) Resources: Platform-wide resources that
+#. **Platform Quality of Service (QoS) Resources**: Platform-wide resources that
    can be (intentionally or unintentionally) shared by multiple partitions (and virtual machines).
 These resources can mainly impact the temporal isolation guarantees.

-#.
-Platform Interrupt Facilities: Platform-wide interrupt facilities that need
+#. **Platform Interrupt Facilities**: Platform-wide interrupt facilities that
-   to be shared by multiple partitions.
+   need to be shared by multiple partitions.
 The interrupt controller is a key component that can impact both temporal and spatial isolation.